onflow/cadence/docs/language.md

 //
 resource Token {}

-// Create a new resource value that has type `Token`.
+// Create a new instance of the resource type `Token`.
 //
 let token <- create Token()